Pratap Chatterjee, Executive Director

 Pratap is an investigative journalist and producer.
 He is the author of "Verax: The True History of Whistleblowers, Drone Warfare, and Mass Surveillance" (Macmillan, 2017) "Halliburton's Army" (Nation Books, 2009) "Iraq Inc.: A Profitable Occupation" (Seven Stories Press, 2004) and "The Earth Brokers" (Routledge Press, 1994).

-He has won five Project Censored awards as well as a Silver Reel from the National Federation of Community Broadcasters for his work in Afghanistan, and the best business story award from the National Newspaper Association (US), among others.
+He has won awards from the National Newspaper Association (U.S.), the Overseas Press Club, Project Censored and the National Federation of Community Broadcasters (U.S.), among others.
 He has also appeared as a commentator on numerous radio and television shows ranging from BBC World Service, CNN International, Democracy Now!, Fox and MSNBC.

-Pratap serves on the board of Corporate Europe Observatory and Corruption Watch UK.
-Previously he served on the boards of Amnesty International USA and Asian Pacifioc Environmental Network.
+Pratap serves on the board of Corporate Europe Observatory and Shadow World Investigations.
+Previously he served on the boards of Amnesty International USA and the Asian Pacific Environmental Network in Oakland, CA.

 Terry J. Allen (editor)

 Terry is a veteran investigative journalist.
 An editor for CorpWatch since 2003, Terry brings extensive experience.
 She is a senior editor at In These Times, and previously edited Amnesty International's US magazine.
 More recently, Terry's work has expanded into film notes and research, working on such films as Academy Award winner Fahrenheit 911 and Sundance documentary grand prize winner "Trouble the Water."
 Her reporting has appeared in Harper's, The Nation online, New Scientist, the Boston Globe and other publications.